William Tell Coleman: Committee of Safety

 After a protest in sympathy with the Great Railroad Strike of 1877 turned into an anti-Asian riot, Coleman again mobilized troops to quell the unrest.
 This time, however, he and his colleagues determined that extra-legal vigilante action was not called for.
 Coleman formed the Committee of Safety as a supplementary force to the city police (which was doubled in strength during the unrest).
 Fearing that the Committee of Safety troops would only exacerbate violence and disorder, they were not given firearms.
 Instead, they were armed with pick handles and became known as the "Pick Handle Brigade."
 Coleman's concern was less for the well-being of the local Chinese community than fear that a working class party would take power in San Francisco.
 Nevertheless, the Workingman's Party was formed under the leadership of Denis Kearney.
 Its slogan was "The Chinese Must Go!" and the party helped foster the racism and political momentum that culminated with the Chinese Exclusion Act of 1882.

+Regaining notoriety for his role in the Committee of Safety, Coleman was briefly floated as a candidate in the 1880 Democratic National Convention.

 Borax mining

-During the 1880s Coleman was owner of the Harmony Borax Works in Death Valley, operating famous twenty mule teams to carry the product from 1883 to 1889.
+During the 1880s, Coleman was the owner of the Harmony Borax Works in Death Valley, operating famous twenty mule teams to carry the product from 1883 to 1889.
 The borax works in Death Valley were subsequently acquired by Francis Marion Smith to form the Pacific Coast Borax Company.
 The town named Lila C, California was at the Lila C mine, named by its owner William Tell Coleman, for his daughter, Lila C. Coleman.
+Following a decrease in tariffs upon the importation of borax, Coleman would lose over $2,000,000, filing for bankruptcy on May 7, 1888.